familyjs/rindo-site/versioned_docs/version-v2/static-site-generation/01-overview.md

 **Crawl App**: During each page prerender, Rindo also collects the anchor elements and URLs used within the page.
 With this information, it's able to inform the main thread of which pages should be prerendered next.
 The main thread is in charge of orchestrating all of the URLs, and the job is finished once all of the pages have been crawled and prerendered.

 **Deploy Static Files to Production**: Now that all of the pages have been prerendered and written as static HTML files, the `www` directory can now be deployed to a server.
-A significant difference from prerendering and Serverside Rendering (SSR), is that the HTTP server is just serving up static HTML files rather than dynamically generating the HTML on the server.
+A significant difference from prerendering and Server-side Rendering (SSR), is that the HTTP server is just serving up static HTML files rather than dynamically generating the HTML on the server.

 **Static HTML Response**: With the static HTML files deploy to a server, visitors of each prerendered page first receive the HTML with inline styles, and no blocking JS or CSS.
 Additionally, the compiler is already aware of the exact modules the visitor will need for this page, and will asynchronously preload the modules using [link `modulepreload`](https://html.spec.whatwg.org/multipage/links.html#link-type-modulepreload).